romanplkh/java-iot-thermistor/README.md

 ## Usage

 - Fork and clone application
-- Since it is server side of a system, may or may not to want to clone and fork client side from my another repo [react-iot-thermistor](https://github.com/romanplkh/react-iot-thermistor) with additional instructions
+- Since it is server side of a system, you may want to clone and fork client side from my another repo [react-iot-thermistor](https://github.com/romanplkh/react-iot-thermistor) with additional instructions

 - To be able to read data from MQTT server you will need an instance of MQTT Broker running on your localhost.
 You may download a version of an open source MQTT Broker from [here](http://emqtt.io/downloads/)